josephg/egwalker-paper/reg-text.typ

   By @state-correspondence, $italic("doc")_e$ contains exactly the elements that have been inserted but not deleted in $G_e$, which is requirement (1a) of @strong-list-spec.
   Also by @state-correspondence, the $i$th element in $italic("doc")_e$ corresponds to the $i$th record with $s_e = mono("Ins")$ in the internal state obtained by replaying $G_e$.
-  Since any pair of IDs that are ordered by the internal state derived from $G_e$ retain the same ordering in the internal state derived from $G$, we know that the ordering of elements in $italic("doc")_e$ is consistent with the list order $italic("lo")$, satsifying requirement (1b) of @strong-list-spec.
+  Since any pair of IDs that are ordered by the internal state derived from $G_e$ retain the same ordering in the internal state derived from $G$, we know that the ordering of elements in $italic("doc")_e$ is consistent with the list order $italic("lo")$, satisfying requirement (1b) of @strong-list-spec.

   Finally, to demonstrate requirement (1c) of @strong-list-spec we assume that $e.italic("op") = italic("Insert")(i,c)$, and we need to show that $italic("doc")_e [i] = (e.italic("id"), c)$.
   Since $G_e$ contains only $e$ and events that happened before $e$, but no events concurrent with $e$, we know that immediately before applying $e$, every record in the internal state will have $s_p = mono("Ins")$ if and only if it has $s_e = mono("Ins")$ (because there are no events that are reflected in the effect version but not in the prepare version $e.italic("parents")$).